Schoolboy-Code/half-life-calculator/README.md

 This is the half life calculator.

-** HIGHLY RECOMMENDED TO DO THE PROBLEM, THEN TO USE THIS TO CHECK YOUR WORK **
+** HIGHLY RECOMMENDED TO DO THE PROBLEM, THEN TO USE THIS TO CHECK YOUR WORK ** ** NOTE: THIS CALCULATOR WILL NOT WORK ON PROBLEMS WHERE N IS GIVEN, SIMPLY BECAUSE THERE ARE TOO MANY CASES TO CONSIDER.
+THIS MAY CHANGE IN A LATER UPDATE. **

 Run it on replit: https://replit.com/@blitcssh/half-life-calculator#main.py

-Problems will always provide at least three out of the following four variables
+This calculator works on problems which provide at least three out of the following four variables

 - half life time (h)
 - original mass (M0)